paleodentist/website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Instructor, Interdisciplinary Science and Research Program
+role: Instructor \ Interdisciplinary Science and Research Program

 # Organizations/Affiliations to show in About widget
 organizations: